EnterpriseDB/repmgr/FAQ.md

   just timestamp and size, to ensure that all changed files are copied and prevent corruption.

-- How can I prevent `rempgr` from copying `postgresql.conf` and `pg_hba.conf` from the PostgreSQL configuration directory in `/etc`?
+- How can I prevent `repmgr` from copying `postgresql.conf` and `pg_hba.conf` from the PostgreSQL configuration directory in `/etc`?

   Include the option `ignore_external_config_files=1` in `repmgr.conf`

-- How can I prevent `rempgr` from copying local configuration files in the data directory?
+- How can I prevent `repmgr` from copying local configuration files in the data directory?

   If you're updating an existing but stale data directory which